sscardapane/reprodl2021/README.md

 ## Goal

-The aim of this exercise is to understand how to set cronjobs in a simple way, mixing the functionalities of python-crontab and hydra.
+The aim of this exercise is to understand how to set cronjobs in a simple way, mixing the functionalities of [python-crontab](https://pypi.org/project/python-crontab/) and [Hydra](https://github.com/facebookresearch/hydra).

 &nbsp;